 Symbolism: Magnolias symbolize dignity and nobility.
 In ancient China, magnolias were thought to be the perfect symbols of womanly beauty and gentleness.

 c) The bald cypress is the only member of its family that is native to North America.
 It is found typically throughout the southeastern United States and is surprisingly widespread throughout the Everglades of Florida and other swampy areas.
 It is very popularly used for lumber and making furniture because it has powerful anti-fungal properties and its resistant to shrinkage, rotting, and termites.

 Medicinal use: Health benefits of cypress includes Fungal Infections, respiratory issues, hair health, and skin conditions.

 Symbolism: Cypress also considered a sign of eternal life.
 In Genesis 6:14, the story of Noah and the Ark, God commands Noah, "So make yourself an ark of cypress wood; make rooms in it and coat it with pitch inside and out."

 Cabbage Palmetto is an evergreen palm tree that can reach 20m in height and is considered one of the most tolerant plants in the world capable of withstanding hard winds and harsh conditions.

-Medicinal uses: Palmetto fruits are the source of serenoa, a drug used to treat benign enlargement of the prostate gland.
-The mode of action is thought to be prevention of dihydrotestosterone formation.
+Medicinal uses: Palmetto fruits are the source of Serenoa, a drug used to treat benign enlargement of the prostate gland.
+The mode of action is thought to be the prevention of dihydrotestosterone formation.
 Cabbage palm berries and seeds were used to treat headaches and fevers by native peoples of the southeastern United States.
 Juice from small, crushed roots of dwarf palmetto was used as a counter-irritant for sore eyes.
-High blood pressure and kidney problems were treated by a decoction from the dried roots.
+High blood pressure and kidney problems were treated by a decoction of the dried roots.